adarwoo/ulog/README.md

 ## Description

 ulog is a minimal, portable logging library designed for microcontrollers, bare‑metal systems, and other resource‑constrained environments.
 It focuses on a tiny footprint, predictable runtime, and flexible transport backends so it can be used in realtime or no‑OS projects.
+It does not require tooling or specific build steps and kills any other system.

 ### Key features
 - Extremely small code and data size (configurable at compile time)